jtek/ceph-utils/README.md

 This script is used to avoid scrub or deep-scrub storms.
 It's setup to run a deep-scrub every week and a scrub every 24h on every PG.

+WARNING: without modification when an inconsistency is detected it triggers an automatic repair (you probably want to change the email address it uses to notify the admin when it happens).
+It works well on Btrfs where but it wasn't tested on other filesystems where corrupted data from the primary OSD could be copied to the secondary OSDs (Btrfs won't allow corrupted data to be read forcing Ceph to get valid data from another OSD).

 If possible the script will try to avoid scrubbing PGs using the same OSD several times in a row, offsetting the scrubs a bit in the future to give priority to PGs on OSDs without recent scrub activity.
 With small enough